 Marginal rate loss – brief description

 The main reason for negative grid fees is the fact that Northern Norway has Norway’s highest marginal rate losses.
 The marginal rate loss reflects the system load each producer or consumer inflicts on the grid when producing or drawing power from the grid.
 As Northern Norway has a large production surplus, it is beneficial with additional consumption to get a better balance between supply and demand.
-This is regulated by the marginal rate loss and the higher the marginal rate loss is, the higher the grid income will be.
+This is regulated by the grid companies through the use of a marginal rate loss at each connection point.
+A positive marginal rate loss means that a consumer will receive a payment from the grid company instead of experiencing a cost.
+And the higher the marginal rate loss, the higher the grid income will be.